davidtrc/Trash-Management/README.md

 recommend download them from the mbed Compiler.

-The RCSwitch library is made by Chris Dick and you can find it in https://developer.mbed.org/users/TheChrisyd/code/RCSwitch/ The HX711 library is made by Cr-300-Litho and you can find it in https://developer.mbed.org/teams/Cr300-Litho/code/HX711/
+The RCSwitch library is made by Chris Dick and you can find it in https://developer.mbed.org/users/TheChrisyd/code/RCSwitch/

+The HX711 library is made by Cr-300-Litho and you can find it in https://developer.mbed.org/teams/Cr300-Litho/code/HX711/

+The main in TX folder reads the sensors.
+The trash made has:

+    · One of pressure: to detect the weight of the residues · One ultrasonic: placed in the roof of the trash can, measures the height of the residues · One flame sensor: to detect fire.
+    · One of gasses: to measure levels of, por example, methane or carbon monoxid

+After read them, send the data in five minutes intervals to the central node.
+If detects fire or anormal gasses levels it sends the alarm inmediately.

+The main in RX folder receives the data of the nodes and process them.